Salafi movement: Etymology

+It is only in modern times that the label Salafi has been applied to a distinct movement and theological creed.
+Both modernists as well as traditionalists could apply the term.
+Both movements might have opposite approaches but advocate a belief that Islam has been altered and is in need of a return to a previous form of Islam allegedly practised by the Salafiyya.

 Tenets

 According to Bernard Haykel, "temporal proximity to the Prophet Muhammad is associated with the truest form of Islam" among many Sunni Muslims.
 Salafis are first and foremost religious and social reformers engaged in creating and reproducing particular forms of authority and identity, both personal and communal.
 They define [their] reformist project first and foremost through creedal tenets (i.e., a theology).
-Also important in its Manhaj (Arabic: منهج i.e. Methodology) are certain legal teachings as well as forms of sociability and politics.
+Also important in its manhaj (Arabic: منهج i.e. Methodology) are certain legal teachings as well as forms of sociability and politics.